charliecalvert/CloudNotes/Isit320/Week01.md

 ###Video

-- Let's watch some Google IO.
+Finally, I suggest that we watch some Google IO.

 - [Instant Mobile WebSites](https://developers.google.com/events/io/sessions/325128936)
 - The video is about 37 minutes.
-- Ultimately there will be a quiz of some kind to confirm that you watched it.
+- There may be a quiz of some kind to confirm that you watched it.